Local Rules

 - Drop a ball within one club length of nearest point of relief and no closer to the hole.

-Preferred Lies (Pick and Place)
+Preferred Lies (Lift, Clean and Place)

 - A ball lying on a closely-mown area in the General Area may be lifted cleaned and placed, without penalty.
 Before lifting the ball, the player must mark its position.
 The ball must then be placed within six inches of and not nearer the hole than where it originally lay, that is not in a Penalty Area and not on a putting green.